dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/additional-scenarios.md

 The routes shown in the preceding table are configurable via <xref:Microsoft.AspNetCore.Components.WebAssembly.Authentication.RemoteAuthenticationOptions%601.AuthenticationPaths%2A?displayProperty=nameWithType>.
 When setting options to provide custom routes, confirm that the app has a route that handles each path.

-In the following example, all the paths are prefixed with `/security`.
+In the following example, all of the paths are prefixed with `/security`.

 `Authentication` component (`Pages/Authentication.razor`):